jimeh/common-flow/common-flow.md

        branch.
-    3. If a change branch is wrongfully merged in to master, or for any other reason the merge must be undone, you MUST undo the merge by reverting the merge commit self.
+    3. If a change branch is wrongfully merged in to master, or for any other reason the merge must be undone, you MUST undo the merge by reverting the merge commit itself.
 Effectively creating a new commit that reverses all the relevant changes.
 7. Maintenance Releases
     1. Any branch that has a name starting with "stable-" SHOULD be referred to